Another busy, busy month — I should’ve split it into fortnights again.

 I must be honest with you, dear readers: the longer this Twin Peaks revival goes on, the less I feel I’m enjoying it.
 It works best when Lynch is trying to out-Lynch himself.
 Those episodes are crazy and borderline nonsensical and insanely challenging to what constitutes filmed entertainment, but at least they’re interesting; and if you don’t get it you can dismiss it as “it’s Lynch, innit”.
 It’s actually the ‘normal’ stuff — the investigations and machinations in South Dakota, Las Vegas, and Twin Peaks itself — that are beginning to get on my wick.
 Again, at times there are moments of clarity or inspired weirdness, but in between sits a morass of sludgy plotting and wilfully obscure characterisation.
 It’s starting to nudge the series from “revelatory experiment” into “noble failure” territory, for me.

 That said, there was a definite uptick at the end of this month’s viewing, with Part 14 providing a lot of long-awaited developments and forward momentum for the plot (plus one of my favourite of the end-of-episode performances at the Roadhouse, Lissie’s Wild West).
 Perhaps everything will finally come together in the remaining few episodes after all?
-Or perhaps everything will slow down again and we’ll be done the wiser come the end of Part 18.
+Or perhaps everything will slow down again and we’ll be none the wiser come the end of Part 18.
 Only time will tell…

 Line of Duty Series 3 Episodes 4-6